 Find out more about services and laboratory tests and read about information helpful for your visit.
 You can even register online to save you time!
 If you have any questions, feel free to contact us today!

-At our Walk-In Clinic, a physician is always on site with a team of highly skilled professionals to provide you and your family with top quality walk-in care for all non-life-threatening illnesses and injuries, including X-rays, cold and flu symptoms, cuts, bruises, fractures, and much more.
+At our Walk-In Clinic, a Highly Skilled Provider is always on site with a team of highly skilled professionals to provide you and your family with top quality walk-in care for all non-life-threatening illnesses and injuries, including X-rays, cold and flu symptoms, cuts, bruises, fractures, and much more.
 Our state-of-the-art facility includes tests and x-rays, for convenient, comprehensive care.

 Stop by and see why the Sevierville community trusts us for treatment of a wide variety of medical issues: